-Let’s be honest – we all (secretly) like to destroy things.
-Pent up frustration?
-Come in with your bae to have an absolute smashing time (literally), in The Fragment Room where you can just let your inhibitions fly.
-Break some stuff, and go wild.
+If you’ve got lots of pent-up frustration, come in with your bae to have an absolutely smashing time (literally) in The Fragment Room where you can just let your inhibitions fly.

-The Fragment Room iss open daily from 1pm – 10pm and is located at 3 Balestier Road, S329671.
-For more information, click here.
+The Fragment Room is open daily from 12pm – 10pm and is located at 490 MacPherson Road, Singapore 368198.

-25. Go glamping in style
+29. Go glamping in style

 Literally the portmanteau of ‘glam’ and ‘camping’ – glamping is the glam form of camping, for those of you who don’t like to get all gruff and dirty, but want in on the ‘fun’ part of camping.